forta-network/docs/docs/how-forta-works.md

 #### Private monitoring

-There are multiple options for users that prefer private monitoring.
+There are multiple options for users who prefer private monitoring.
 Forta bots are not required to publish their source code, and the bot code in the deployed container can be obfuscated in a variety of ways, as described in the [Forta docs](https://docs.forta.network/en/latest/private-alerts/).
 Alert findings output from bots can be coded or encrypted.
-For users that prefer to deploy bots to a private environment without any public exposure, or that simply want redundancy for their bots on the public network, Forta also can support these users running private nodes, which remain completely independent of the public Forta network and do not participate in public detection bot assignment or public broadcast of detection bot findings.
+For users who prefer to deploy bots to a private environment without any public exposure, or who simply want redundancy for their bots on the public network, Forta also can support these users running private nodes, which remain completely independent of the public Forta network and do not participate in public detection bot assignment or public broadcast of detection bot findings.

 ### Detection bot developers